-1. Write a review of this production of Macbeth.
+Write a review of this production of Macbeth.
 Be sure to include specific information and your own reactions to both the acting and the design elements (like set and costumes).
-Explain what you liked about the production and what you disliked, and support your opinions.
+Explain what you liked about the production and what you disliked.
+Support your opinions.
 Then submit your review to The Shakespeare Theatre of New Jersey's Education Department, or see if it can be published in your school newspaper.

+"ALERT THE MEDIA!"

-2. "Alert the media!"
-Big events are afoot in the course of Macbeth: one foreign invasion is defeated, another succeeds, a king is murdered, his sons flee the country under suspicion of the deed- not to mention the cannibalistic horses and other spooky signs.
-Assign the big events of the play to members of the class and create appropriate television or newspaper coverage.
+Big events are afoot in the course of Macbeth: one foreign invasion is defeated, another succeeds, a king is murdered, his son flees the country under suspicion of the deed- not to mention the cannibalistic horses and other spooky signs reported the night Duncan was murdered.
+Assign the big events of the play to members of the class and create appropriate television, newspaper, or online coverage.

-3. "I learn by this letter..."
+"I LEARN BY THIS LETTER ...."

 Write a letter or diary entry from the point of view of one of the characters, discussing an event or situation in the play.
 For example, the (unheard) first half of the letter which Macbeth sends to Lady Macbeth after encountering the witches, a letter from Macduff to his wife on his way to England, a letter from Banquo to Fleance after encountering the witches, or Lady Macbeth's diary entries before and after becoming queen.